uBizzy/koseven/system/guide/ko7/tutorials/library-koseven.md

 	</html>
 ~~~

-## Install KO7
+## Install Koseven

-[Download and install the KO7 framework](install); from this point on, we'll be referring to the location of the KO7 libraries as the `ko7` directory.
+[Download and install the Koseven framework](install); from this point on, we'll be referring to the location of the Koseven libraries as the `ko7` directory.

 ## Create a common setup file